 Tomie dePaola and Roger Over at Read Roger, our indefatigable leader has been posting highlights from his nine Live Five interviews with the 2011 Newbery, Caldecott, Coretta Scott King, Wilder, Sibert, and Printz luminaries, plus bonus interviews with superstars Brian Selznick and Rick Riordan.
 Head over and learn whose dog Roger wants and what he and Rita Williams-Garcia were singing […]

 The July/August Horn Book Magazine is out, and selected articles are on our website, including profiles of the Newbery, Caldecott, and Wilder medalists and the CSK author and illustrator award recipients.
 And don’t miss K.T.
 Horning’s eye-opening “Secrecy and the Newbery Medal”. . . in which much history is related and several secrets revealed.

-To help usher in warmer weather—which has finally arrived in the northeast—here are two new books by veteran author-illustrators: Geisel Medal–winner Mo Willems’s Should I Share My Ice Cream? and, for older readers, Postcards from Camp by Simms Taback, recipient of the 2000 Caldecott Medal.
-Elephant Gerald has a delicious moral dilemma in this latest […]
+To help usher in warmer weather — which has finally arrived in the northeast — here are two new books by veteran author-illustrators: Geisel Medal–winner Mo Willems’s Should I Share My Ice Cream? and, for older readers, Postcards from Camp by Simms Taback, recipient of the 2000 Caldecott Medal.
+Elephant Gerald has a delicious moral […]

 We both gave Laurel Croza and I Know Here an award.
 In response to winning the Boston Globe–Horn Book Picture Book Award, Laurel said, That’s me, flash-frozen in disbelief—“whaaaaat!?!”—since I heard I Know Here won a 2010 Boston Globe–Horn Book Award.
 Way, way, way beyond my daydreaming orbit, the news too surreal, too out-of-this-world abstract […]